Thunder Bay Public Library Board 2015-2018

 Having resided in this City since 1998, I admire the Thunder Bay Public Library for its track record of providing quality customer service and cutting edge programming.
 This is why I am proud to be a member of the Library Board.

 My career to date has been in the public service field.
-I have held progressive management positions with the Ontario Ministries of Natural Resources and Environment.
+I have held progressive management positions with the Ontario Ministry of Natural Resources and Environment.
 Most recently, I worked with the Lakehead Social Planning Council and the City of Thunder Bay.
 As a volunteer I have served on local boards and committees such as a Credit Union, a Nordic Ski Club, a legacy Running Race, a Cycling Club, and a Rails to Trails proposal, and Bikes for Humanity.

 I have developed skills in areas such as community engagement, strategic planning, policy development, human and financial management, and program evaluations.